Sukhrungpha: Death

-Rudra Singha was seized with an dangerous illness during his stay at Guwahati camp.
+Rudra Singha was seized with a dangerous illness during his stay at Guwahati camp.
 He died after eight days of his first attack of illness on 27 August 1714.
 From his death bed he injuncted, that all of his five sons should become kings in a consecutive manner.

 Character and legacy

 The most striking events of his reign, which extended over seventeen eventful years, were the war against the Kachari and Jaintia kings.
 Although illiterate, Rudra Singha was possessed with of retentive memory and of exceptional intelligence.
 He is regarded as the greatest Ahom King.
 It is also said that he received the submission of all the tribes, and to have established extensive trade with Tibet, abandoning the policy of isolation of his predecessor to some extent, he encouraged intercourse between the different countries and sent envoys to them of India.
 He studied foreign customs and adopted those he thought were good.
 He imported many artificers from Bengal, and also established many schools for Brahmans.